Boundary treatment algorithms for meshfree RANS turbulence modeling: Introduction

-Significant progress has been made in meshfree methods to incorporate turbulent flow models.
-However, most work remains restricted to low Reynolds number regimes \cite{violeau_numerical_2007}.
+Significant progress has been made in meshfree methods to incorporate complex viscous and turbulent flow models.
+For instance, vortex particle methods have been applied to investigate flow bifurcations and wake dynamics past stalled airfoils \cite{rossi_multiple_2018}.
+Comparative studies have shown the capabilities of different particle models, such as Smoothed Particle Hydrodynamics (SPH) and Diffused Vortex Hydrodynamics, for viscous flow simulations \cite{colagrossi_particle_2016}.
+Despite these advancements, most work remains restricted to low-Reynolds-number regimes \cite{violeau_numerical_2007}.
 Recent developments have demonstrated LES implementations using meshfree methods with appropriate filtering techniques \cite{mayrhofer_dns_2015,arai_large_2013,meringolo_large_2023,antuono_smoothed_2021}.
 However, the high computational costs of these approaches often limit their practical feasibility for high-Reynolds-number flows.

-A critical research gap exists in simulating high-Reynolds-number turbulent flows with meshfree methods, with only a limited number of studies attempting to address this challenge \cite{,naghian_numerical_2017,nakayama_wall-layer_2022,bao_smoothed_2023}.
+A critical research gap exists in simulating high-Reynolds-number turbulent flows with meshfree methods, with only a limited number of studies attempting to address this challenge \cite{naghian_numerical_2017,nakayama_wall-layer_2022,bao_smoothed_2023}.
+Within the SPH community, recent efforts have attempted to bridge this gap by coupling the $k-\varepsilon$ turbulence model with wall functions \cite{bao_smoothed_2023}.
+Additionally, other studies have proposed near-wall compensation schemes to improve boundary consistency in RANS models \cite{wang_weakly_2025}.
+However, these developments remain predominantly limited to the integral-based SPH framework, leaving the challenge largely unaddressed for meshfree collocation approaches.
 In particular, the main limitation lies in boundary layer treatment and wall function implementation.
 Similar challenges in boundary treatment have been observed in other non-conforming methods, where improper handling can lead to excessive diffusion near walls \cite{stoter_nitsches_2021}.
 This challenge arises from the fundamental differences between meshfree and mesh-based discretization approaches.
 While traditional mesh-based methods provide a well-defined wall-adjacent cell or element, meshfree methods require new strategies for identifying wall-adjacent points on which boundary conditions and wall functions can be enforced.
 In this paper, we address this critical gap in wall boundary treatment for meshfree simulations of turbulent flows, particularly at high Reynolds numbers.
 Our study also examines the influence of different turbulence models when combined with various wall-treatment methods.

 Our main goal is to design, implement, and validate novel wall-treatment methodologies specifically tailored for meshfree collocation approaches within a Lagrangian URANS framework.
 This study examines three distinct methods for wall function implementation: (i) The first is a closest neighbor approach, which serves as the baseline method for selecting wall-adjacent points.
 This provides the closest analogy to how wall functions are handled in mesh-based methods. (ii) The second is a novel nearest band neighbor method, designed to select a band of interior neighbors based on their distance from the wall. (iii) The third is a novel shifted boundary method, which virtually shifts the boundary points to a specified distance from the wall.
 These three boundary treatments are evaluated and compared using the Spalart--Allmaras, $k-\varepsilon$, and $k-\omega$ turbulence models.
 Validation is performed using established benchmark cases, including flow over a flat plate and flow around a wing with a NACA 0012 airfoil.